Efficient ConvBN Blocks for Transfer Learning and Beyond

-We first use Tune mode for the popular open-source TLlib~\citep{jiang2022transferability}, which includes widely used datasets for transfer learning benchmarks.
-The datasets include CUB-200~\citep{wah2011caltech} for fine-grained bird classification, Standford Cars~\citep{krause20133d} and Aircrafts~\citep{maji2013fine}.
-The backbone for transfer learning is ResNet50 pre-trained on ImageNet.
-Each experiment is repeated three times with different random seeds to report mean and standard deviation, and the original data before averaging can be found in Supplementary~\ref{sec:original_data_tllib}.
-Results are reported in Table~\ref{tbl:tllib_acc}.
+We first show the benefit of Tune mode in object classification in transfer learning.
+We use a popular open-source TLlib~\citep{jiang2022transferability}, and the datasets include CUB-200~\citep{wah2011caltech} for fine-grained bird classification, Standford Cars~\citep{krause_3d_2013} and Aircrafts~\citep{maji2013fine}.
+The network backbone is ResNet50 pre-trained on ImageNet.
+Each experiment is repeated three times with different random seeds to report mean and standard deviation.
+Results are reported in Table~\ref{tbl:tllib_acc}, with further details in Appendix~\ref{sec:original_data_tllib}.
+Compared with Eval mode, the proposed Tune mode \emph{reduces more than $7\%$ computation time and $36\%$ memory footprint}.

-Note that TLlib uses Train mode by default, and we find that switching to the proposed Tune mode does not hurt performance (actually we observe a slight increase in performance).
-The Tune mode \emph{ reduces over $10\%$ computation time and about $40\%$ memory footprint}.